Hyphonic/Encryptus/README.md

 So i would recommend atleast 10-20 characters, the more the better but also the longer the Encrypted number will be.

 Also, if this code or idea originates from any other program or library please make tell me, i dont want to copy other's work. 🫤

+Fun fact: i designed this after my math exam in school, i had 1 hour left and i was bored. (so u might say school is useful after all?)